-Note 2: Please tick with $\sqrt{}$ mark in the boxes below where the Remuneration Committee members prove to have met with the conditions enumerated below in two years before being appointed
+Note: Please tick with $\sqrt{}$ mark in the boxes below where the Remuneration Committee members prove to have met with the conditions enumerated below in two years before being appointed and during their tenure of office

-- 1. Not an employee of the company or any of its affiliated enterprises. - 2.Not a director or supervisor of the company or any of its affiliated enterprises.
-However, it does not apply in cases where the person is an independent director of the company, its parent company or any subsidiary in which the company holds, directly or indirectly, more than 50% of the voting shares. - 3.Not a natural person shareholder who holds shares, together with those held by the person's spouse, minority or held by the person under others' names, in an aggregate amount of 1% or more of the total number of outstanding share of the company or rank as top-10 shareholders. - 4.Not a spouse, relative within the second-degree relatives, or lineal relative within the third degree, of any of the persons specified in the preceding three notes. - 5.Not a director, supervisor, or employee of a juristic person shareholder that directly holds 5% or more of the total number of issued shares of the Company or that holds shares ranked as top 5 in shareholding. - 6.Not a director, supervisor, manager, or shareholder holding 5% or more of the shares, of a specific company or institution that has a financial or business relationship with the Company. - 7.Not as a professional individual nor an owner, partner, director, supervisor, manager or their spouses of a sole proprietorship, partnership, company, or institution providing commercial, legal, financial, accounting or consultation services to the company or its affiliated enterprises. - 8.Not been a person or any conditions defined in Article 30 of the Company Act.
+- 1. Not an employee of the company or any of its affiliates. - 2.Not a director or supervisor of the company or any of its affiliates.
+However, it does not apply to independent directors appointed in accordance with the Act or the laws and regulations of the local country by, and concurrently serving as such at, a public company and its parent or subsidiary or a subsidiary of the same parent. - 3.Not a natural-person shareholder who holds shares, together with those held by the person's spouse, minor children, or held by the person under others' names, in an aggregate of one percent or more of the total number of issued shares of the company or ranking in the top 10 in holdings. - 4.
+Not a spouse, relative within the second degree of kinship, or lineal relative within the third degree of kinship, of a managerial officer under subparagraph 1 or any of the persons in the preceding two subparagraphs. - 5.
+Not a director, supervisor, or employee of a corporate shareholder that directly holds five percent or more of the total number of issued shares of the company, or that ranks among the top five in shareholdings, or that designates its representative to serve as a director or supervisor of the company under Article 27, paragraph 1 or 2 of the Company Act.
+However, it does not apply to independent directors appointed in accordance with the Act or the laws and regulations of the local country by, and concurrently serving as such at, a public company and its parent or subsidiary or a subsidiary of the same parent.